-With respect to the real economy, the Fed with its dual mandate of price stability and high growth (full employment) did follow the correct policy to cut the Funds rate as vigorously as it did.
-Considerable empirical and historical evidence suggests that credit crunches exacerbate recessions (see figures 1 and 2 and IMF WEO chapter 4 September 2008).
-Given the Fed's dual mandate, the risk of recession consequent upon the credit crunch seems to be a reasonable rationale for a temporary easing of monetary policy.
-Once recovery is in sight and once inflationary expectations pick up it behooves the Fed to return to its (implicit) inflation target.
+With respect to the real economy, the Fed, with its dual mandate of price stability and high growth (full employment), did follow the correct policy in cutting the Funds rate as vigorously as it did.
+Considerable empirical and historical evidence suggests that credit crunches exacerbate recessions (see figures 1 and 2 and IMF, 2008, chap.
+4).
+Given the Fed's dual mandate, the risk of recession following the credit crunch seems to be a reasonable rationale for a temporary easing of monetary policy.
+Once recovery is in sight and once inflationary expectations pick up, it behooves the Fed to return to its (implicit) inflation target.

-Another lesson concerns whether the Fed should continue to follow the reactive policy to asset booms that it has been following or follow a preemptive policy.
-The traditional view of monetary policy argues that central banks should act reactively and deal with the consequences for the financial system of an asset price boom after it has burst (Bernanke and Gertler 2001).
-An alternative view argues that if an asset bubble (eg housing) is on the horizon, then the Fed should act pre-emptively to defuse it (Cecchetti et al 2000).
-Bordo and Jeanne (2002) consider a circumstance in which the use of preemptive policy against the occurrence of a low probability event, which can have catastrophic consequences, such as a national housing bust, can be welfare improving.
-Perhaps the recent events will convince the Fed to change its stance
+Another lesson concerns whether the Fed should continue to follow its reactive policy to asset booms or move to a preemptive policy.
+The traditional view of monetary policy argues that central banks should act reactively and deal with the consequences for the financial system of an asset price boom after it has burst (Bernanke and Gertler, 2001).
+An alternative view argues that if an asset bubble (such as housing) is on the horizon, then the Fed should act preemptively to defuse it (Cecchetti and others, 2000).
+Bordo and Jeanne (2002) consider a circumstance in which the use of preemptive policy against the occurrence of a low probability event that could have catastrophic consequences, such as a national housing bust, can be welfare improving.
+Perhaps the recent events will convince the Fed to change its stance.

 An additional lesson speculates on the genesis of the crisis.
-The recent financial crisis likely could have been avoided if the Fed had not provided as much liquidity as it did from 2001 to 2004. after Y2K when no financial crisis occurred, it promptly withdrew the massive infusion of liquidity it had provided.
-By contrast thereafter, it foresaw a series of shocks to the economy that might lead to financial crisis, eg the tech bust of 2001 and 9/11.
-In each case it injected liquidity, but when no financial crisis occurred, it permitted the additional funds it had provided to remain in the money market.
-In addition it overreacted to the threat of deflation in 2003-2004 which may have been of the good(productivity driven)variety rather than of the bad (recessionary) variety (Bordo and Filardo 2005).
-If consequent upon these events the market had not been infused with liquidity as much as they were and for so long, then interest rates would not have been as low in recent years as they were and the housing boom which had just bust may not have expanded as much as it did.
-Evidence for this perspective by Taylor (2007) suggests that interest rates in this period were on average considerably lower than would be the case based on his famous rule.
+The recent financial crisis likely could have been avoided if the Fed had not provided as much liquidity as it did from 2001 to 2004.
+When no financial crisis occurred after Y2K, it promptly withdrew the massive infusion of liquidity it had provided.
+By contrast, when it later foresaw a series of shocks to the economy that might lead to financial crisis, such as the dot-com bust of 2001 and the 9/11 terrorist attack, it injected liquidity and then allowed the additional funds to remain in the money market when no financial crisis occurred.
+It also overreacted to the threat of deflation in 2003-04, which may have been of the good (productivity-driven) variety rather than the bad (recessionary) variety (Bordo and Filardo, 2005).
+If, following these events, the market had not been infused with so much liquidity for so long, then interest rates would not have been as low in recent years as they were and the housing boom may not have expanded as much as it did.
+Taylor (2007) thus suggests that interest rates in this period were, on average, considerably lower than would be the case based on his famous rule.

-Some Less Gloomy Lessons from the Crisis
+5.1 Some Less Gloomy Lessons from the Crisis

 Finally, there are some less gloomy lessons from the crisis.
 First is the compressed consolidation of the U.S. banking industry.
-Since the 1990s the U.S. banking system has been slowly consolidating to take advantage of the removal of barriers to interstate banking and branch banking.
+Since the 1990s, the U.S. banking system has been slowly consolidating to take advantage of the removal of barriers to interstate banking and branch banking.
 Canada and most European countries went through this consolidation by mergers and acquisition in the late nineteenth and early twentieth centuries.
-Evidence suggests that the U.S. banking system historically was both less stable and less efficient than its Canadian counterpart(Bordo, Redish and Rockoff 1996).
-The recent crisis by forcing mergers and exit facilitates the move to a banking system with features closer to those of the other advanced countries with a few very large banks.
-However because of its legacy of community banking with significant local social capital many smaller banks will survive.
+Evidence suggests that the U.S. banking system historically was both less stable and less efficient than its Canadian counterpart (Bordo, Redish, and Rockoff, 1996).
+The recent crisis has forced mergers and exits, thereby facilitating the move to a banking system closer to those of the other advanced countries, characterized by a few very large banks.
+Many smaller banks will survive, however, because of the legacy of community banking with significant local social capital.